-"We attacked a teacher..."
-Hermione whimpered, staring at the lifeless Snape with frightened eyes.
+"We attacked a teacher. ...
+We attacked a teacher ... ," Hermione whimpered, staring at the lifeless Snape with frightened eyes.
 "Oh, we're going to be in so much trouble -"

 Lupin was struggling against his bonds.
 Black bent down quickly and untied him.
 Lupin straightened up, rubbing his arms where the ropes had cut into them.